Right Said Fred: 1997–2001: Manzoli leaves, You’re My Mate and Fredhead

 Rob Manzoli left the band on friendly terms in 1997.
-In 1998 Fred and Richard set up their own recording studio in London and started writing and recording what became the album Fredhead.
+In 1998, Fred and Richard set up their own recording studio in London and started writing and recording what became the album Fredhead.

 In 2000, Right Said Fred signed to Kingsize/BMG Berlin in Germany.
-The first single from Fredhead was "You're My Mate" (co-written with hard rock guitarist Myke Gray.
-Other singles from Fredhead were "Mojive" (Ward) and "Love Song" (Agostino Carollo).
+The first single from Fredhead was "You're My Mate" (co-written with hard rock guitarist Myke Gray).
+Other singles from Fredhead were "Mojive" (written by Ninfa, Ena, Klein, Frame) and "Love Song" (Agostino Carollo).

 21st century

 2002–2003: Stand Up

 The second Kingsize/BMG album Stand Up was released in 2002.
 The lead single was "Stand Up (For the Champions)", composed by Clyde Ward and the Fairbrass brothers.

 2004–2006: For Sale

 Due to family ill-health, Fred and Richard took some time out from travelling to write and record the single "We Are the Freds" and the album For Sale for the Ministry of Sound.
 In late 2004, Right Said Fred toured extensively in Europe.